k-hench/three_seas_39/docs/piemap.md

 Now, we are all set up and can start with the actual work.

-First, we need to import all the data sheets into R, starting with the survey data.
+First, we need to set the extent of the map and import all the data sheets into R.

 ```r